RoelofBerg/fimreg/README.md

 This repository will soon hold application source code for a scientific publication.
 The source code can be published as soon as our paper has been released to the public.

 Related projects: limereg (Lightweight Image Registration.
-Same as fimreg but without the demand of special hardware.)
+Same as fimreg but without the demand for special hardware.)

 Imprint:
 Responsible: Roelof Berg